 Txbit Trading fees

 This exchange doesn’t charge different fees between takers and makers.
 Their fee model is instead something that we call a “flat fee model”.
-They have a flat trading fee of 0.10%.
-The industry average is arguably around 0.25% so these trading fees are definitively competitive.
+They have a flat trading fee of 0.20%.
+The industry average is arguably around 0.25% so these trading fees are competitive enough.

 We are however seeing more and more exchanges moving to lower trading fees, and 0.10% and 0.15% are actually emerging as new industry averages.

 Txbit Withdrawal fees

 Another fee to consider before choosing which exchange to trade at is the withdrawal fee.
 The withdrawal fee is usually fixed (regardless of the amount of cryptocurrency units withdrawn).
 It varies from cryptocurrency to cryptocurrency.
 The global industry average withdrawal fee is according to this report around 0.00057 BTC when you withdraw BTC.
 Txbit only charges you 0.0005 BTC.
 This means that heir BTC-withdrawal fee is approx. 40% lower than the global industry average.

 Txbit does not accept any deposits of fiat currency.
 This means that the new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
 In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!